-All students enrolled in advanced writing courses in St. Norbert's ESL Program are welcome to visit the Writing Center for assistance.
+All students enrolled in advanced or intermediate writing courses in St. Norbert’s ESL program are welcome to visit the Writing Center for assistance.
 As usual, we are also happy to work with any students enrolled in degree programs at St. Norbert.

 Phonetics: The Sounds of American English